- Business credit cards offer unique benefits for businesses, including higher credit limits and better rewards

 There’s a chance issuers could report your outstanding debt, but it will likely not appear on your personal credit report unless there’s a problem.

-Using your business credit card responsibly can help you build your business credit and give you access to larger lines of credit and business loans to help you grow your business.
+Using your business credit card responsibly can help you build your business credit score, giving you access to larger lines of credit and business loans to help you grow your business.

 How to apply for a business credit card

-When you apply for a credit card for your business, the bank will ask for information about you and your business.
+When you apply for a credit card for your business, the bank will ask for information about you and your company.

 Business information to have ready: